Program

 Global Raphael Lemkin Seminar

 The Global Raphael Lemkin Seminar for Genocide Prevention is one of the main pillars of the Auschwitz Institute’s work.
-The program takes its name from Raphael Lemkin (1900–1959), a Polish Jewish lawyer who coined the term “genocide” from the Greek _genos_ (“family,” “tribe,” “race”) and the Latin _cide_ (“killing”).
-Lemkin spearheaded the campaign in the United Nations for the ratification of the Convention on the Prevention and Punishment of the Crime of Genocide in 1948.
-Through the Seminar, AIPG is creating a community of government officials who are educated in the latest genocide prevention policy strategies and who support each other in identifying best practices for dealing with the process of genocide and other atrocity crimes.
+Operating continuously since 2008, the program is named after Raphael Lemkin (1900–1959), a Polish Jewish lawyer who coined the term genocide - from the Greek genos (“family,” “tribe,” “race”) and the Latin cide (“killing”).
+Lemkin spearheaded the successful campaign in the United Nations for the ratification of the Convention on the Prevention and Punishment of the Crime of Genocide in 1948.

-The location of the Global Lemkin Seminar at the former Nazi Concentration and Extermination Camp of Auschwitz-Birkenau in Oświęcim, Poland, allows participants to immerse themselves both emotionally and intellectually in the topic of genocide.
-Through the “power of place,” AIPG provides participants with the opportunity to make a personal investment and commitment to the field of genocide prevention.
-The Auschwitz Institute has learned that only when there is this emotional connection does the motivation to act stay with our participants after they have returned home.
-Following the Seminar, participants become members of the 2PREVENT community, AIPG’s growing network of alumni from countries around the globe.
-Through continuous engagement with its alumni community, AIPG offers ongoing capacity building programs for their institutions towards atrocity prevention policy development at the regional and national levels.
+The location of the Global Raphael Lemkin Seminar at the former German Nazi concentration and extermination camps of Auschwitz-Birkenau in Oświęcim, Poland, allows participants to immerse themselves, both emotionally and intellectually, in the topic of genocide.
+Through the “power of place,” AIPG provides participants with the opportunity to make a personal investment in the material, resulting in an authentic and lasting commitment to the field of genocide prevention.
+The Auschwitz Institute has learned from previous experience that this emotional connection is essential to maintaining the participants’ level of motivation long after they have returned home.

 Projects